spganeshk20/Projects-IoT-Python-Embedded-C/README.md

  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

- Note: Detailed information, please read the License.md file in the repository
+** Note: For detailed license information, please read the License.md file in the repository **

 # Projects-IoT-Python-Embedded-C